Macquarie-University-DSC/devops_primer_workshop/README.md

 Congratulations we have finished our initial server setup.

 ## Building and Testing our ansible configuration and final server setup

+Our first step to continuous deployment is using ansible to setup our server for continuous deployment.
+We will be using ansible to automate the installation of our server.

+### What the heck even is ansible and vagrant?

+Ansible is what we call a configuration management system, it allows us to quickly write scripts similar to devops pipelines in github actions that quickly setup and install software.
+Setting up continuous deployment is not a task of just copying and pasting files to a remote server, it involves changing user permissions and installing and updating software within the system.
+We could of course write shell scripts to automate this, and this is the norm actually, but as your project grows, this quickly becomes quite hard to manage a script file.
+Configuration management is easier to grow and improve upon.
+There are two problems involved with configuration management though.
+One is where you can easily mess up your system, and the other is where having a single source that sets up a system is a massive security risk.
+Not dealing with security today, but we need to atleast demonstrate creating a configuration in a testing environment that is similar to our production environment but not exactly the same.
+This is where vagrant comes in.

+Vagrant is a command line tool that interfaces with virtual machine software like VirtualBox.
+Vagrant allows us to quickly setup production like virtual machines to test our ansible configurations on.

+### Creating a testing virtual machine for the api

+1. Add `/.vagrant/`

+2. Run `vagrant init centos/7`

+3. Run `vagrant up`

+4. Run `vagrant ssh` to log into your computer

+5. You will need to follow the steps to create the database all over again but this time, we will not create a new user.
+   Just create the database and call it tasks_db_test instead.

+That's it!

+### Creating ansible configurations for our API

+Ansible configurations are called plays and the ansible scripts we write are called playbooks.
+Our api needs two playbooks.
+One playbook is to setup our database with our application, the other playbook is to move our binaries to the local folder, setup proper permissions and setup our server to run our program as a systemd daemon.

+1. First we need to define what our servers are.
+Create a new file called `ansible.cfg` in the root of the tasks api project directory with `touch ansible.cfg`.
+Open this file in any text editor you like.

 ## Setting up a Continuous Deployment Pipeline